zed-wong/mvm-interfaces/README.md

 # MVM-Interfaces

-Smart contract interfaces for MVM contract in both solidity and vyper
+Smart contract interfaces for MVM contracts in both solidity and vyper

-ChatGPT is fully responsible for the correction of the interfaces.
+ChatGPT is fully responsible for the correctness of the interfaces.